MerLin: A Discovery Engine for Photonic and Hybrid Quantum Machine Learning: MerLin as a benchmark-driven reproduction platform

-In \texttt{MerLin}, we provide a scikit-learn--compatible implementation of fidelity kernels depicted in \texttt{Code Block} \ref{lst:kernel}.
-Beyond fidelity kernels, \texttt{MerLin} reproduces distance-based quantum kernels based on inner-product estimation \cite{johri_nearest_2020}.
+\texttt{MerLin} provides a scikit-learn--compatible implementation of fidelity kernels depicted in \texttt{Code Block} \ref{lst:kernel}.
+It also reproduces distance-based quantum kernels based on inner-product estimation \cite{johri_nearest_2020}.
 While originally demonstrated on qubit platforms using gates that emulate beam-splitter dynamics, these operations are native to photonic hardware.
-This reproduction both validates \texttt{MerLin} and highlights its role as a bridge between abstract quantum kernel constructions and physically realistic photonic implementations.
+This reproduction validates \texttt{MerLin} and highlights its role as a bridge between abstract quantum kernel constructions and realistic photonic implementations.